 It takes courage to acknowledge how you truly feel in a relationship.
 It may be painful sitting with the reality of your situation, but from here you can start to re-write what happens next, taking each step one at a time.

-You will start with a free 30 minute session, for you to see if you feel there is a good connection with your therapist, and to define your goals for therapy.
+You will start with a discovery session, for you to see if you feel there is a good connection with your therapist, and to define your goals for therapy.

 Moving forward, sessions will take place weekly via Zoom and will last 75 minutes.
 Depending on your personal circumstances, you and your partner can join the session together in the same room or from separate locations.